Training Course – Crypto Exploits and How to Avoid Them

-We run training courses on identifying and assessing crypto flaws in applications and infrastructure.
+As well as providing software solutions for finding vulnerabilities in the use of crypto, we also run training courses on identifying and assessing crypto flaws in applications and infrastructure.
 These courses are usually held at our office in Paris, or at our research partner’s facilities in Venice.
-See below for more details.
+See below for more next dates.

 We have recently had requests to run training courses in North America.
 If this would be of interest to you, please let us know so that we can arrange an appropriate time and place.

 Our training courses can also tailored to private groups of up to six people.
 Contact us for a quote.

 This course will teach you how to identify and assess crypto flaws in applications and infrastructure.

 Day 1 – Crypto Risk

 There is no practical exercise, so up to date coding skills are not required.
 Training examples will be given in Java.

 You will learn: